Connecticut Paycheck Calculator

 3% tax rate phase-out

-Higher income earners will have their 3% tax rate phased out and replaced with the 5% tax rate.
-For example, if a single filer earns $60,000, his/her first $1000 will be taxed at 5% instead of 3%.
+Higher-income earners will have their 3% tax rate phased out and replaced with the 5% tax rate.
+For example, if a single filer earns $60,000, the first $1000 will be taxed at 5% instead of 3%.

 For more information, please refer to Connecticut’s Form CT-1040 TCS.